-Cristina is a 3rd year Law LLB student and City Lawbore Student Journalist, writing about academic and political events at City.
+Cristina was a Law LLB student and City Lawbore Student Journalist, writing about academic and political events at City.

 Why did you choose to study the LLB?

 A-Level Law was my favourite subject, which involved debating legal and ethical issues.
 Also, from speaking to university LLB representatives and lecturers, I was aware about the demands of the reading lists.
 These two reasons were the impetus for me to study the LLB.

 Why did you choose The City Law School?

 While researching law schools, I came across a website called Lawbore, which had a vast amount of academic and career-related resources dedicated to law students.
 Another reason is the LLB course at City offers many choices of electives in second and third year and encourages independent research.

 What makes City unique?

 City attracts people from many different backgrounds where I have made friends with people from all over the world.